Chart Color Schemes

 Cranbourne North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Cranbourne North statistical area (Lv2) was estimated at around 26,019 as of November 2025.
-This figure reflects an increase of 1,336 people since the 2021 Census, which reported a population of 24,683.
-The change is inferred from AreaSearch's estimation of the resident population at 26,007 following examination of the latest ERP data release by the ABS in June 2024 and an additional 234 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,540 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Cranbourne North has demonstrated resilient growth patterns with a compound annual growth rate of 3.7%, outpacing the SA4 region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Cranbourne North is estimated at around 26,019, reflecting an increase of 1,336 people since the 2021 Census.
+This growth represents a 5.4% increase from the previous population count of 24,683.
+The change is inferred from the resident population estimate of 26,007 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 233 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,540 persons per square kilometer, placing Cranbourne North in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Cranbourne North has demonstrated resilient growth patterns with a compound annual growth rate of 3.7%, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 54.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant increase in the top quartile of statistical areas analysed by AreaSearch is forecast for Cranbourne North (SA2), with an expected increase of 9,394 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 36.1% over the 17 years.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase is forecast for Cranbourne North, with the area expected to increase by 9,394 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 36.1% in total over the 17 years from 2026 to 2041.

 Frequently Asked Questions - Population